 - Visualizing projects and plans when you have the end result in mind to guide the process

-Sharpening the saw in the physical, the spiritual, and the mental dimensions is a practice Covey calls the “Daily Private Victory.”
+Sharpening the saw in the physical, spiritual, and mental dimensions is a practice Covey calls the “Daily Private Victory.”
 Covey recommends you spend one hour a day every day doing it.
-It will affect every decision you make, every relationship you have and it will greatly improve the quality, the effectiveness, of every other hour of the day, including the depth and restfulness of your sleep.
-It will also build the long-term physical, spiritual, and mental strength to enable you to handle difficult challenges in life.
+It will affect every decision you make, and every relationship you have and it will greatly improve the quality, the effectiveness, of every other hour of the day, including the depth and restfulness of your sleep.
+It will also build long-term physical, spiritual, and mental strength to enable you to handle difficult challenges in life.

 The Social/Emotional Dimension

 Not a day goes by that we can’t at least serve one other human being by making deposits of unconditional love – Stephen Covey

 The social and emotional dimensions are connected because our emotional life is often developed according to our relationships with others.

 The social/emotional dimension focuses on Habits 4, 5, and 6 which are centered on the principles of interpersonal leadership, empathic communication, and creative cooperation.

 There are different ways to renew your social/emotional dimension.
 Here are some sharpen the saw examples:

 - Seeking to deeply understand other people